Treats prostate cancer and breast cancer. In women, also used to treat endometriosis and to make the lining of the uterus thin before surgery.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 You should not receive this medicine if you have had an allergic reaction to goserelin or similar medicines such as gonadorelin, Factrel®, or LHRH.
-For a woman, you should not use this medicine for endometriosis or other benign problems if you are pregnant or breastfeeding, or if you have unusual vaginal bleeding that has not been checked by a doctor.
+For a woman, you should not use this medicine if you are pregnant or have unusual vaginal bleeding that has not been checked by a doctor.